sny7er/sny7er/README.md

 <br>

 <b>HTML Inj/XSS, iDRAC, SMB Access</b>
 <br>On a recent test found these on a secured network where I didn't expect to find anything.
-I learned you can't assume there isn't a security weakness in a highly secure network</br><br>
+I learned you can't assume there isn't a security weakness in a highly secure network<br>
+I was shipped a special locked down laptop built to access the secured network which, although it had a many addresses they were not being used.

 <b>Mimikatz on Hardened Endpoint</b>